 Grievance Letter: off sick with depression and not given a pay rise

-An employee whilst off sick from a large telecoms company, found that she was passed over for a pay rise.
-This grievance letter (and our help) resulted in a fair settlement.
+An employee, whilst off sick from a large telecoms company, found that she was passed over for a pay rise.
+This grievance letter (along with our help) resulted in a fair settlement.

 Download this grievance letter template and adapt it for use in your own UK workplace dispute.
 Best used if you want to leave your job with a decent settlement agreement exit package.
 Technically, the types of possible claims here would be constructive dismissal & disability discrimination.